-In December 2005, the Board of Directors decided to follow the recommendation of the "Institut Français des Administrateurs" and to organize an annual evaluation of its activities.
-It is a selfevaluation analyzed by an outside consultant and completed every three year by a more indepth evaluation which includes individual interviews with the outside consultant.
-Due to the appointment of new directors, the frequency of the evaluations with interview has been higher than expected and carried out every two years on average.
-In 2009 an in-depth evaluation was thus carried out, followed in 2010 by a self-evaluation completed by individual interviews of the two newly nominated directors The feedback of these evaluations are analyzed once a year, reported on by the external consultant and result in action plans that are followed up annually, in particular by the Appointment and Remuneration Committee.
+The Board of Directors organizes an annual evaluation of its activities and of its Committees'.
+It is a self-evaluation analyzed by an outside consultant and completed every three year by a more in-depth evaluation which includes individual interviews with the outside consultant.
+Due to the appointment of new directors, the frequency of the evaluations with interview has been higher than expected and carried out every two years in average.
+In 2009, an in-depth evaluation was thus carried out, followed in 2010 by a self-evaluation completed by individual interviews of the two newly appointed directors The feedback of these evaluations are analyzed once a year, reported on by the external consultant and result in action plans that are followed up annually, in particular by the Appointment and Remuneration Committee.
+For 2011, a full evaluation has been performed to take into account the appointment of five new directors over the last two years and the changes in the governance of the group which have occurred at the end of the first semester 2010.